-iono ining siono ioi

-Step Action

-1 Explain to the claimant why they are being returned to the

-provision and the time to be spent on placement.
-2 Ensure that the claimant's JSAg and Action Plan are fully up-to-date 3 Create an LMS conversation as follows: MWA referral This is necessary to help identify, at a future New Jobseeker Interview, any claimant that might have signed-off without completing MWA, and for whom a re-referral may be appropriate 4 Record the referral on LMS via the 'Mandatory Work Activity - Re-Referral' opportunity NB Separate procedures apply to Special Customer Records cases 5 Issue the LMS generated referral letter MWA05 / MWA05W and explain its contents ensuring the claimant fully understands that: the provision is mandatory and the consequences of nonattendance the MWA provider will contact them directly within 15 working days to give them full details of the placement arranged they must continue to follow the steps to find work as set out in their Jobseeker's Agreement they must continue to attend fortnightly Jobsearch Reviews (NB at adviser discretion, the claimant's signing time, but not day, can be rearranged to fit better with attending MWA.
-Similarly, any requirement to attend weekly can be waived during the MWA period) they must inform their Advisory Services Team if they need to change their signing time once details of their placement are known 6 Record, as an LMS conversation, that letter MWA 05 has been issued to the claimant (without a proper audit trail, any future Decision Making and Appeals activity may well be compromised).
-7 Tell the provider the balance of time to be served and alert them to issues which impact upon the claimant's participation: 8 Make arrangements (e.g. LMS workflow) to follow-up the referral including a 17 day check to ensure the provider has met their contractual obligations.
+following actions: Step Action 1 Explain to the claimant why they are being returned to the provision and the time to be spent on placement.
+2 The next action will depend whether the claimant has a Jobseeker's Agreement (JSAg) or a JSA Claimant Commitment (CC): JSAg - ensure that the claimant's JSAg and Action Plan are fully up-to-date JSA CC- ensure that the claimant's Action Plan (AP) "Aims" free text box has the following information: annotate "JSA Claimant Commitment Case" (this is important to signal the difference to providers) input types of Work from the CC Jobseeker Profile input any availability or work restrictions agreed on the CC As a JSAg will not be created on LMS for CC cases, the relevant information is transferred to providers through PRaP from the AP.
+It is important the AP is updated as historic LMS JSAg information will be automatically transferred to providers when the referral is made.
+3 Create an LMS conversation as follows: MWA referral This is necessary to help identify, at a future New Jobseeker Interview, any claimant that might have signed-off without completing MWA, and for whom a re-referral may be appropriate 4 Record the referral on LMS via the 'Mandatory Work Activity - Re-Referral' opportunity NB1 Ensure MAPPA guidance is followed in appropriate cases NB2 Separate procedures apply to Special Customer Record cases 5 Issue the LMS generated referral letter MWA05 / MWA05W and explain its contents ensuring the claimant fully understands that: • the provision is mandatory and the consequences of nonattendance the MWA provider will write to them within 15 working days to give them full details of the placement arranged, what they are required to do and the consequences of failing to do so their information may be shared with their provider and placement host, as explained in the Personal Data section of the letter they must continue to follow the steps to find work as set out in their JSAg / JSA CC they must continue to attend fortnightly Work Search Reviews (NB at coach discretion, the claimant's signing time, but not day, can be rearranged to fit better with attending MWA.
+Similarly, any requirement to attend weekly can be waived during the MWA period) they must inform their Advisory Team if they need to change their signing time once details of their placement are known NB Although the MWA 05 letter must be issued to the claimant, it is not the letter that contains the text necessary to support the mandatory nature of the provision.
+That text will be contained in a letter, issued by the provider, giving the claimant the details of their placement.
+6 Record in the 'Info' tab of the LMS Action Plan (AP) that letter MWA05 has been issued to the claimant; if they do not have an AP, record the information as an LMS conversation instead.
+Without a proper audit trail, any future Decision Making and Appeals activity could be compromised.
+7 Tell the provider the balance of time to be served and alert them to issues which impact upon the claimant's participation: • restricted availability • care requirements additional support needs for claimants with a disability penalties imposed by the legal system (if a claimant is attending regular probation interviews, completing community service hours or subject to curfew restrictions the provider will manage placement arrangements accordingly) 8 Make arrangements (e.g. LMS workflow) to follow-up the referral including a 22 day check to ensure the provider has met their contractual obligations.